EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb004_idproofing-etsi461.md

 1. credentialSubject: it represents the subject and his information that has been collected dureing the identification process; attribute names have been adapted to PID terminology
 2. documentInfo: evidence references of the identity document used in the identification process

-The identity schema is available in the EWC schemas and rulebooks repository: [identity data schema](https://github.com/EWC-consortium/eudi-wallet-rulebooks-and-schemas/blob/main/data-schemas/ds006-identity.json).
+The identity schema is available in the EWC schemas and rulebooks repository: [idproofing etsi 461 data schema](https://github.com/EWC-consortium/eudi-wallet-rulebooks-and-schemas/blob/main/data-schemas/ds006-identity.json).

 Of course this model could be extended with optional attributes according to specific information that could be present in different eu states on the document.